zestia/ember-simple-infinite-scroller/README.md

 [ember-observer-url]: https://emberobserver.com/addons/@zestia/ember-simple-infinite-scroller

 This Ember addon provides a simple component that fires an action whenever it is scrolled to the bottom.
 Allowing you to load more data.
-It is not coupled to Ember-Data like some other infinite scrolling implementations.

 ## Installation